MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-bot.md

 ## Update .NET Bot to use Direct Line App Service Extension

-> [!NOTE]
-> `Microsoft.Bot.Builder.StreamingExtensions` are preview packages and will not be updated.
-The SDK v4.7 contains the [streaming code](https://github.com/microsoft/botbuilder-dotnet/tree/master/libraries/Microsoft.Bot.Builder/Streaming) and you do not need to install the Streaming Packages separately.

 1. In Visual Studio, open your bot project.
-2. Add the **Streaming Extension NuGet** package to your project:
-    1. In your project, right click on **Dependencies** and select **Manage NuGet Packages**.
-    2. Under the *Browse* tab, click **Include prerelease** to show the preview packages.
-    3. Select the package **Microsoft.Bot.Builder.StreamingExtensions**.
-    4. Click the **Install** button to install the package; read and agree to the license agreement.
+2. Ensure the project is using version 4.8 or higher of the Bot Builder SDK.
 3. Allow your app to use the **Bot Framework NamedPipe**:
     - Open the `Startup.cs` file.
-    - In the ``Configure`` method, add code to ``UseBotFrameworkNamedPipe``
+    - In the ``Configure`` method, add code to ``UseNamedPipe``

     ```csharp